allen-garvey/dithermark/README.md

 ## Known Limitations

-* If the image size is greater than browser WebGL context parameter `MAX_TEXTURE_SIZE`, only the lower left corner of the image will be dithered
+* During WebGL dithering the image is stored in a single texture.
+This means that if the size of the image is greater than the browser WebGL context parameter `MAX_TEXTURE_SIZE`, only the lower left corner of the image will be dithered.
-* A `UInt16Array` is used to transmit image width and height information to webworkers, meaning that images with a width or height greater than 65535 pixels in either dimension will not be processed correctly

 ## License